 3 – Reports Are Written As Specific Applications

 PeopleMaps writes specific applications, which means that when interviewing job candidates, there is a report designed for that specific purpose; The interviewer is able to select a report design from the Interview Pro range suitable for each specific job role.
 For example, the “Sales – Face To Face” report will tell you about behaviours relevant to sales roles.
 The “Manager & Team Leader” will be relevant to management eg, Management Style and Delegation.

 4 – Reports Written As Interview Guides

 Most line managers have never received any training on how to interview job candidates.
-The Interview Pro range of reports is written as interview guides and include questions to ask and what to look for in the candidate’s answers.
+The Interview Pro range of reports is written as interview guides and includes questions to ask and what to look for in the candidate’s answers.
 This means that even the most inexperienced interviewer can conduct a meaningful and insightful job interview.

-The PeopleMaps Gauges are also very popular as they measure very specific aspects of overall behaviour versus D I S or C, system measuring traits.
+The PeopleMaps Gauges are also very popular as they measure very specific aspects of overall behaviour versus D I S or C, system-measuring traits.

 5 – Quick & Easy To Use